-In accordance with the philosophy of California State University Long Beach, the faculty of the School of Nursing believes that undergraduate and graduate nursing education should encompass a broad background in the sciences and liberal arts studies.
-The nursing discipline-specific courses prepare students to assess, plan, implement and evaluate care based on sound evidence in a variety of nursing practice.
+In accordance with the philosophy of California State University Long Beach, the faculty of the School of Nursing believes that undergraduate nursing education should encompass a broad background in the sciences and liberal arts studies.
+The nursing discipline-specific courses prepare students to assess, plan, implement and evaluate care based on sound evidence in a variety of nursing practices.
 The School of Nursing academic programs are planned in response to societal needs including but not limited to the need for greater access to healthcare, the role of technology in healthcare and public education surrounding self-care responsibility.

-The faculty believes that professional registered nurses at the baccalaureate level are prepared as generalists, and the masters prepared nurses as experts in advanced nursing practice.
-Students are prepared at the master's level to assume one or more of the following roles: nurse practitioner, clinical nurse specialist, nurse educator, or nurse administrator.
-In addition, the master's prepared nurses are beginning nurse researchers, catalysts for change, independent and critical thinkers and most importantly, client/patient-care advocates.
-This belief supports the most fundamental belief of faculty that the focus of nursing is the patient/ client as individual, family or community.
+The faculty believes that professional registered nurses at the baccalaureate level are prepared as generalists.
+This understanding supports the most fundamental belief of faculty that the focus of nursing is the patient/client as individual, family or community.

 The philosophy underlying the School of Nursing programs is based on a set of commonly held beliefs by the faculty.
-These beliefs reflect the faculty's attitudes about the individual, health, nursing, environment and learning.
+These beliefs reflect the faculty's attitudes about the individual, health, nursing, environment, and learning.

 Nursing Students are adult learners who are committed to the profession to improve the health and wellbeing of individuals, families, and communities.
 They are capable of inquiry, critical thinking and are responsible for their actions.
 Faculty recognizes that students come with great potential, needs and personal beliefs that are reflective of their diverse backgrounds.
 The faculty of the School of Nursing upholds and fosters the following values in student teaching/learning activities: integrity, respect for self and others, commitment, responsibility, individual differences and rights, inherent capability of the individual, family, and community, freedom of expression, freedom of choice, innovation and life-long learning.
 See Appendix 1